Mission - Razorback Connector

 Why is this project important?

-With these upcoming improvements, people riding bikes and walking will have a safer, more comfortable connection between Razorback Regional Greenway and the planned Mission Blvd Trail.
+With these upcoming improvements, people riding bikes and walking will have a safer, more comfortable connection between Razorback Greenway and the planned Mission Blvd.
+Trail.

 What is the current status?

-Construction is expected to begin in the Fall of 2021 and to take four months to complete.
+Construction will begin in April 2022 and is expected to take four months to complete.

 How is this being paid for?

-Construction of this project is funded by a grant from the Walton Family Foundation, as well as the 2019 Trails Improvement Bond .
+Construction of this project is funded by a $385,000 grant from the Walton Family Foundation, as well as the 2019 Trails Improvement Bond .